-The 1099-NEC (preview here) is a new form specifically for reporting non-employee compensation—currently defined as payments to individuals not on payroll on a contract basis to complete a project or assignment.
-This would include all independent contractors, gig workers, or self-employed individuals who previously had their payments reported in box 7 of a 1099-MISC form.
+The 1099-NEC is a form specifically for reporting non-employee compensation—currently defined as payments to individuals not on payroll on a contract basis to complete a project or assignment.
+This would include all independent contractors, gig workers, or self-employed individuals who prior to 2020 had their payments reported in box 7 of a 1099-MISC form.

 1099-NEC vs 1099-MISC

 The 1099-NEC is now used to report independent contractor income.

 But the 1099-MISC form is still around, it’s just used to report miscellaneous income such as rent or payments to an attorney.